RadValentin/postcss-prefix-selector/README.md

 - `transform` - In cases where you may want to use the prefix differently for different selectors, it is possible to pass in a custom transform method.
 - `ignoreFiles` - List of ignored files for processing.
 - `includeFiles` - List of included files for processing.
-- `bethSymbol` - Abbr from between, in case you want glue prefix with selector or use non-space sybmol.

 ## Maintainer